 Help from your Trust or workplace

 We always recommend that you inform your Training Officer/Supervisor at your place of work, if you are having any problems.
 You can also contact the Trust’s staff support department, which is sometimes known as Occupational Health.
 They will be able to help you access a number of services.

 If you are having problems with your academic programme or have any other concerns then the first person to speak to would be your Programme Lead, who will advise you and signpost you to the relevant support options.

 If your problems are not related to the teaching aspect of the programme, don’t forget that as a student at the University you are entitled to access the student support services.
 Contact details for the University’s Student Advice Centre should be available on their website or you can ask your Programme Lead for their help.

 Resources you can access online

-There are many online resources that you are available to you at any time.
-We’ve gathered some together here for you to take a look at.
+There are many online resources that are available to you at any time.
+We’ve gathered some of those resources together for you to take a look at.

 There are also many more charities that will help you in a crisis.
-Click here for information from the NHS about getting support from a mental health charity.
+Information is available about getting support from NHS a mental health charity.
 Together with contact details of the helplines, there are also links to lots more information about getting helping or what to do.
-This page on student stress has some self-help tips on dealing with stress and spotting the signs on when to get help.
+You can also take a look at this NHS information on student stress which has some self-help tips on dealing with stress and spotting the signs on when to get help.